artonson/def/sharpf/README.md

  * `fusion/` a set of functions and computatational methods for running reconstruction on complete 3D models.
  * `metrics/` a set of functions for computing metrics.
+ * `neural/` a everything related to training DEF networks.
  * `utils/` a broad set of utility functions.